eastmaels/steemblog.github.io/_posts/account/deanliu/2017-10-22_meme-why-don-t-you-like-erc20-tokens.md

 - - -

-This page is synchronized from the post: [[MEME] Why Don't You Like ERC20 Tokens?](https://steemit.com/@deanliu/meme-why-don-t-you-like-erc20-tokens)
+This page is synchronized from the post: ['[MEME] Why Don''t You Like ERC20 Tokens?'](https://steemit.com/@deanliu/meme-why-don-t-you-like-erc20-tokens)